YuliiaDikun/kottans-frontend/README.md

  ![Pull and Push](Git%20Basics/pull_push.png)

  </details>

 ## Create Pull Request

-I **hardly** recommended this article to everyone who can't create his first PR.
-The article helps me a lot and I am sure that the article may be useful.
-After reading I have no questions left.
+I **hardly** recommended this article to everyone, who can't create his first PR.
+The article helps me a lot and I am sure, that the article may be useful for anyone.
+After reading, I have no questions left.

 [How to Submit A Pull Request to Someone Else’s Repository?](https://learntocodetogether.com/create-your-first-pull-request/)